Find the credit card you’ve been looking for

 Many of the top-tier rewards cards charge annual fees.
-While the perks typically outweigh the cost, those who don’t have the budget bandwidth to take on premium annual fees should consider no-fee options.
+While the perks typically outweigh the cost, those who don’t have room in their budgets to take on premium annual fees should consider no-fee options.

 If the card charges a $95 annual fee, you’ll need to spend an average of $400 each month (earning 2x points or 2% cash back on average) to offset the cost of the annual fee.
 If you don’t plan on using your card that often each month, you’ll be better off with a card boasting no annual fee.
-Some of Bankrate’s highest-rated cards offer innovative rewards structures and an array of perks without charging a hefty fee, including the Citi Rewards+ Card and the Bank of America Cash Rewards Credit Card.
+Some of Bankrate’s highest-rated cards offer innovative rewards structures and an array of perks without the annual fee.

 If your card rewards particular kinds of purchases, try to use the card for those transactions as much as possible.
 For example, consider using your credit card to pay your water bill instead of a check or bank draft if the card offers cash back on utility payments.
 If it rewards you for grocery purchases, reach for your credit card at the supermarket checkout rather than your debit card.